-Implementation of the Jesse M. Unruh Building Renovation Project would result in an increase in demand for energy; however, the project would include energy efficient design features consistent with green building requirements for state owned buildings in Executive Order B-18-12.
+Implementation of the Gregory Bateson Building Renovation Project would include energy efficient design Features consistent with green building requirements for state owned buildings in Executive Order B-18-12.
 This performance criteria requires that the building consume 15 percent less energy than the mandatory requirements of the 2019 California Green Building Code.
 Measures addressing energy use reduction, energy-efficient design strategies, and renewable energy sources would be implemented to meet the Silver rating of the U.S. Green Building Council's Leadership in Energy and Environmental Design Version (LEED v4) Green Building Rating System.
 Additionally, the office building would have no direct use of natural gas and all electricity use would be offset by 100 percent offsite renewable energy through a contract with SMUD.
 Construction energy use associated with the project would also not be considered inefficient, wasteful, or unnecessary, because the energy needs for project renovations would be temporary and are not anticipated to require additional capacity or substantially increase peak or base period demands for electricity and other forms of energy.
-Furthermore, construction equipment use and associated energy consumption would be typical of those associated with renovation projects in an urban setting.
-Transportation energy use associated with operation of the proposed project would also not be considered inefficient, wasteful, or unnecessary, because the project involves renovations to an existing building located in a Transit Priority Area, adjacent to an accessible Regional Transit light rail station and additional transit services.
+Furthermore, construction equipment use and associated energy use associated with operation of the proposed project would also not be considered inefficient, wasteful, or unnecessary because to an accessible Regional Transit light rail station and additional transit services.